The Afterlives of Fascist-Colonial Architecture

 The fourth chapter entitled “Towards an Entity of Decolonization” was presented on the occasion of Quadriennale d’Arte 2020 – FUORI at Palazzo delle Esposizioni in Rome, home to the first international exhibition of colonial art (1931) and other propaganda exhibitions of the regime, proposes to rethink the villages built by fascism in Sicily starting from the appointment of Asmara as a world heritage site.
 The installation was the first step towards the creation of an Entity of Decolonization that will be open to those who feel the urgency to question a broad historical, cultural and political heritage steeped in colonialism and fascism, and thus start a common path towards new practices of decolonization and de-fascistization.
 (Towards an Entity of Decolonization)

-The fourth chapter took the form of an educational program, the Difficult Heritage Summer School a collaboration between the Decolonizing Architecture Course at the Royal Institute of Art in Stockholm and the Critical Urbanism course at the University of Basel.
-The program is constituted by a series of lectures, seminars, workshops, readings, and site visits centered around the rural town of Borgo
+The fifth chapter took the form of an educational program, the Difficult Heritage Summer School a collaboration between the Decolonizing Architecture Course at the Royal Institute of Art in Stockholm and the Critical Urbanism course at the University of Basel run by Emilio Distretti.
+The Difficult Heritage Summer School is constituted by a series of lectures, seminars, workshops, readings, and site visits centered around the rural town of Borgo

-Rizza, build in 1940 by the Entity of Colonization of Sicily established by the fascist regime to colonize the south of Italy perceived as backward and underdeveloped.
+Rizza, build in 1940 by the Entity of Colonization of Sicilian Latifundium established by the fascist regime to colonize the souther contryside of Italy perceived as backward and underdeveloped.
 The summer school has helped the local municipality of Cerlentini to transform the abandoned town into a new civic space for local organizations and international universities.
 The town offers the opportunity to analyze, reflect and intervene in the debate regarding the architectural heritage associated to painful and violent memories and more broadly to problematize the colonial relationship with the countryside.
 (Difficult Heritage I, Borgo Rizza 2021)

 Ente di Decolonizzazione – Borgo